WNO-IQ/hugoBlog/content/post/A2-cs-notes/Final-Alevel-CS-Review-Guidance.zh-cn.md

 - enumerated
     - `TYPE Courses = (English,Chinese,Maths)`
 - pointer
-    - `TYPE SelectParts = ^Parts  // It reference the memory location in thich the part is stored`
+    - `TYPE SelectParts = ^Parts  // It reference the memory location in which the part is stored`
 #### Define & Use composite data types
 - set, record and class/object
 - Pseudocode example of class: